Analysis | What You Need to Know About China’s Virus Outbreak

 1. Who’s getting sick?

 The outbreak began in Wuhan, a city of 11 million, in early December and spread to other parts of the country.
 As of Jan.
-27 there were 2,744 confirmed cases in mainland China and at least 80 people had died.
-Some cases have been confirmed elsewhere involving travelers arriving from China as far away as Europe and the U.S. Initially it seemed the virus wasn’t transmitted readily between people.
-But on Jan.
-20 the World Health Organization confirmed that it could be passed from human to human, not just from animal to human.
-Chinese media reported health-care workers had been infected.
-There also have been cases reported where the virus has spread along a four-person chain, indicating that it’s more easily transmissible than earlier thought.
+28, the virus had claimed more than 100 lives.
+Some cases have been confirmed elsewhere involving travelers arriving from China as far away as Europe and the U.S. There have been cases reported where the virus has spread along a four-person chain, indicating that it’s more easily transmissible than earlier thought.
 And a top Chinese health official said it could be contagious before the carrier shows symptoms, which would make the spread much harder to stop.

 2. Why is a new virus so alarming?